Po (river): Geologic history

-From the Pleistocene alternation of maritime and alluvial sediments occur as far west as Piacenza.
+From the Pleistocene, alternation of maritime and alluvial sediments occurs as far west as Piacenza.
 The exact sequences at various locations have been studied extensively.
-Apparently the sea advanced and receded over the valley in conformance to an equilibrium between sedimentation and glacial advance or recession at 100,000-year intervals and 100 m to 120 m fluctuation of sea level.
+Apparently, the sea advanced and receded over the valley in conformance to an equilibrium between sedimentation and glacial advance or recession at 100,000-year intervals and 100 m to 120 m fluctuation of sea level.
 An advance began after the Last Glacial Maximum around 20,000 years ago, which brought the Adriatic to a high point at about 5,500 years ago.

 Since then the Po delta had been prograding.
 The rate of coastal zone progradation between 1000 BC and 1200 AD was 4 m/yr.
-Human factors, however, brought about a change in the equilibrium in the mid-20th century with the result that the entire coastline of the northern Adriatic is now degrading.
+Human factors, however, brought about a change in the equilibrium in the mid-20th century, with the result that the entire coastline of the northern Adriatic is now degrading.
 Venice, which was originally built on islands off the coast, is most at risk due to subsidence, but the effect is realized in the Po delta as well.
 The causes are first a decrease in the sedimentation rate due to the locking of sediment behind hydroelectric dams and the deliberate excavation of sand from rivers for industrial purposes.
-Second, agricultural use of the river is heavy; during peak consumption the flow in places nearly dries up, causing local contention.
+Second, agricultural use of the river is heavy; during peak consumption, the flow in places nearly dries up, causing local contention.
 As a result of decreased flow, salt water is intruding into the aquifers and coastal ground water.
 Eutrophication in standing waters and streams of low flow is on the increase.
 The valley is subsiding due to the extraction of ground water.